-- Step 1 Observation data is collected from 23 elements found in the Focused Evaluation Form. - Step 2- Each element receives its own score. - At the end of the observation cycle, the lowest score is dropped. - Elements that are not scored are not included in the average. - Step 3 Element scores are averaged together to generate an Instructional Practice Score. - Step 4- The Performance Level is based on the approved Performance Scale.
+Step 1- Observation data is collected from a minimum of 14 elements found in the Focused Evaluation Form.

+Step 2- Each element receives its own score.

+At the end of the observation cycle, the lowest score is dropped.

+Elements not scored-by the midpoint will not be included in the mid-point average.

+Step 3- Element scores are averaged together to generate an Instructional Practice Score.

+Step 4- The Performance Level is based on the approved Performance Scale.